 Not at all discouraged by this initial rejection of this hypothesis, the author proceeded to attempt to publish a similar version of the Liver-Brain-Theory in “NEUROLOGY®."

 On November 12, 2014, the author received several separate emails from their editorial staff: “Your manuscript will not be considered for publication, until you have approved the submission.”

-The author of this theory personally encourages everyone to shred his heretical ideas to pieces!
-It should be very simple to those in the know, especially the so called "experts", to prove that this Liver Brain Theory is Categorically Implausible!
+The author of this theory personally encourages everyone to shred this theory to pieces!
+It should be very simple to those in the know, especially the so called "experts", to prove that this theory is categorically implausible!

 The heretical idea that a liver transplant could possibly arrest the inevitable progression of muscle weakness in ALS is not based on any laboratory experience or experiments.
 It is the conceptual work product of the mind of a single Individual: one with no credentials whatsoever in the art or science of Neurology.
 Why does this upstart deserve any credibility what so ever?